DanDreadless/Vault1337/README.md

 ## Want to try it yourself?

-Head over to our Documentation site for the latest install instructions [Vault1337.com](https://www.vault1337.com)
+Head over to the Documentation site for the latest install instructions [Vault1337.com](https://www.vault1337.com)

 ## Handy Django commands